 As described in the EQRB Description of Alternatives Report (Multnomah County 2021b), the No-Build Alternative consists of existing conditions and other planned and funded transportation improvement projects.
 The specific projects applicable to the utilities analysis are the funded transportation improvement projects that occur within the geographic extents of the utility analysis API.
-The following projects were considered in the utility analysis:
+The following projects were considered in the utility analysis 16:

 - SW Naito Pkwy, SW Madison St to NW Couch St Reduce by one travel lane, add bi-directional bike facility.
 Seasonally since 2015, permanent in 2020. - Burnside, W 4th Ave to E MLK Jr Blvd Convert a travel lane to a Business Access and Transit (BAT) lane.
 Complete by 2025. - Burnside, E MLK Jr Blvd to E 12th Ave Convert a travel lane to a BAT lane.
-Complete by 2021.
+Complete by 2021. - MLK Jr Blvd, NE Schuyler St to SE Hawthorne Blvd Convert a travel lane to a BAT lane.
+Complete by 2025.